open/close all folders

 - Asshole Victim: Fell victim to a major twist, had his entire new tribe pretty much conspire to take him out by all but throwing an immunity challenge to get rid of him, and since it was Silas there wasn't exactly a huge uproar from the fanbase.

-- Backstab Backfire: See below.
+- Backstab Backfire: See below in Cosmic Plaything.

 - Cosmic Plaything: In what is perhaps the ultimate example of Hoist by His Own Petard in Survivor, Silas was the first victim of the tribal swap, a twist he never could have predicted.
 What's worse was that the swap took place only a week after he betrayed the people he initially aligned with so he could be the leader of Samburu, and the people he got stuck with were the very people he betrayed!

-- Do Not Call Me Paul: Was originally known as Chip, but insisted before the game started that everyone call him Silas instead.
+- Do Not Call Me "Paul": Was originally known as Chip, but insisted before the game started that everyone call him Silas instead.

 - Graceful Loser: For all his smugness, he did take his ouster very well especially when compared to later Survivor "villains".